-Most search engines will provide a 'UK results only' option to click on so you can exclude information from sites in other countries.
+Most search engines will let you search for 'UK results only'.
+Click on this option if you want to cut out information from sites in other countries.

 6. Keep a track of good sites

 When you're on a site you like, you can 'bookmark' or save it as a 'favourite' so you can find it quickly again.
 Simply click on 'favourites' or 'bookmarks' on the menu and follow the on-screen instructions.